Alejogb1/job-board/blog-data/what-snippet-problems-arose-after-upgrading-wagtail-from-113-to-20.md

 id: "what-snippet-problems-arose-after-upgrading-wagtail-from-113-to-20"
 ---

-Okay, let's tackle this.
-I recall a rather involved migration project a few years back, moving a large content platform from Wagtail 1.13 to 2.0.
+,  I recall a rather involved migration project a few years back, moving a large content platform from Wagtail 1.13 to 2.0.
 The upgrade itself, while largely smooth, surfaced a few significant issues concerning snippets that required some thoughtful restructuring.
 It wasn't a simple find-and-replace, that's for sure.

 The core problem stemmed from a combination of changes introduced in Wagtail 2.0, specifically how snippets are managed and referenced within page models.
 The old model, using `ForeignKey` relationships with the `related_name` attribute, had a tendency to become a bit… unwieldy.
 Let's break it down.